sziberov/ElicoBIOS/README.md

 ##Adding your OS to bootloader:

-####Open .Elico folder > Open "initrd" file with your favourite text editor > Add a new string with pressing "Enter ↵" key > Then write something looks like this:
+####Open .Elico folder > Open "initrd" file with your favourite text editor > Add a new (blank, thank you Cap) string with pressing "Enter ↵" key > Then write something looks like this:
 >TestOSName;testosloaderfile

 ####[WARING: Do not add more than you need new strings!
 Else you get error in bootloader.]